prewired/minimal-mistakes/_pages/parents.md

 We'll provide fruit juice and a few snacks half way through the session.
 If your child wants to bring their own snacks they're welcome to.

-### How much does it cost?
+## How much does it cost?

 Nothing!
 Prewired is free, run by volunteers, occasionally supported by donations from local companies.

-### Membership
+## Membership

 For frequent attendees, we offer a long-term membership option.
 This just means you have to fill out the registration form less frequently, by giving us permission to hold your data on file.
-You can [sign up here](membership.html#membership).
+You can [sign up here]({{ site.url }}/registration#membership/)membership).

-### Why do we do this?
+## Why do we do this?

 See the [FAQ]({{ site.url }}/faq#why-do-we-do-this/).

-### Child protection
+## Child protection

 A majority of our mentors have completed [STEM Ambassador](http://www.stemnet.org.uk/ambassadors/) training and hold [Disclosure](http://www.disclosurescotland.co.uk/).

 You can read our [child protection policy here]({{ site.url }}/policy/).

-### Any other questions?
+## Any other questions?

 Please email hello[at]prewired.org and we'll be happy to answer them.